ribarragi/GIS_portfolio/Final_project_report.md

 I think I lost a bit of the narrative and structure of the project due to the time spent in preprocessing, learning the tools and trying to combine Insights and arcGISPro, and when I didnt find a strong relationship between alcohol sales and health related indicators.
 The original idea was to use the forecasts on alcohol sales (at the census tract level and with monthly observations for the past 6 years), determine a strong relationship with the health related variables (only available at the county level and once a year), and estimate the forecast of the health related variables.
 But I couldnt either get the complete forecast at the census tract level or establish a strong relationship between the variables.
 <br>

+While the forecasts do not seem to be very accurate, the experience of working with space time cubes was rewarding.
+I got a special interest in trying to use other forecasting tools available that also draw into the architecture of space time cubes.

 Another element that cause problems was that it took me a lot of time to create the cubes at the census tract level, because an input for the creation if the cubes is a unique identifier for each tract, which would normally be the FIPS code, however, this identifier must be numeric (less than 5 digits long), so I had to play with the creation of other columns to make this match possible.
 I think it was in this process where I lost 25% of the census tracts to generate their timespace cubes.